Quezon City University: History

 In 1997, SP-544, S-97, was passed by the Quezon City Council authorizing the city government to establish its own higher education institution through the enhancement of the existing Quezon City Polytechnic to Pamantansang Politekniko ng Lungsod Quezon or Quezon City Polytechnic University.
 After years of preparations and budget allocations, the Quezon City Council enacted City Ordinance No. SP-1030, S-2001, providing for the charter and formal establishment of Pamantasang Politeknikal ng Lungsod Quezon or Quezon City Polytechnic University and strengthened its management.
 The university started offering bachelor's degree programs for entrepreneurial management, industrial engineering and information technology in the 2005–2006 academic year.

 The Quezon City Council amended the university's charter in 2009 through the enactment of City Ordinance SP-1945, S-2009.
 This was to provide further fiscal and administrative autonomy to the university and help the institution to optimize its academic initiatives and creativity.
 The ordinance allowed the university to enhance its bachelor's degree offerings; the curriculum of information technology and entrepreneurship (previously known in the university as entrepreneurial management) programs have been improved in the 2010–2011 academic year.
-In the following academic year, the bachelor's degree program for electronics engineering has been offered by the university.
+In the following academic year, the bachelor's degree program for electronics engineering began admitting students.

 To support the K–12 initiative of the national government, the university started temporarily offering senior high school programs (ABM, STEM and TechVoc strands) through the enactment of City Ordinance SP-2308 in 2014.
 The QCPU Senior High School started accepting students from the 2016–2017 academic year until the 2020–2021 academic year.

 In the 2019–2020 academic year, the Quezon City Polytechnic University was converted to the Quezon City University to align with Republic Act 10931, also known as the Universal Access to Quality Tertiary Education Act, which aims to provide free higher education in state universities and colleges.
 This has been enacted by the Quezon City Council through SP-2812, also known as the Quezon City University Charter of 2019.
 In the same academic year, the university started offering bachelor's degree in accountancy.

-QCU was formally recognized by the Commission on Higher Education in June 2021, through the awarding of institutional recognition (IR) to the university, which qualifies all its students to the free tuition law.
+The Commission on Higher Education in June 2021, formally recognized QCU through the awarding of institutional recognition (IR) to the university.
+With this all QCU students will now enjoy free tuition as stipulated in the free tuition law.